 Safety Strategies, Devices, and Monitors

 Please note that Epilepsy Southwestern Ontario (ESWO) is not a provider or distributor of any of the devices listed here.
-Please note that this document is intended for informational purposes only, and ESWO cannot recommend or endorse any of the products listed.
-Always consult with your or your child’s neurologist/health care provider for more information regarding seizure safety devices and monitors.
+This document is intended for informational purposes only, and ESWO cannot recommend or endorse any of the products listed.
+Always consult with your neurologist/health care provider for more information regarding seizure safety devices and monitors.

 A seizure alert device can be used to alert caregivers of seizure activity.
 Some devices can detect convulsive or shaking movements experienced during tonic clonic or focal motor seizures*.
 Depending on the device, notifications in the form of phone calls, text messages, or alarms, are sent to a caregiver.
 Alerting a caregiver can be useful if a person needs to be repositioned onto their side, to call for medical help if an emergency occurs, or to administer rescue medication if necessary.

 *Focal impaired awareness, absence, or other non motor seizures may not be detected, as these devices detect shaking motions or falls.

 - Recording Devices (any camera-enabled with night vision and which detects motion – try deer hunting devices)

 - ADP – Helmets and other alert devices may be a covered benefit on your health insurance plan.
 As well, the Ontario Assisted Devices Program (ADP) may cover up to 75 percent of a helmet.